DataSwell/brazil_ecommerce_analytics/README.md

 The CSV files from the Kaggle project were loaded into a S3 bucket.
 ![bce_s3_bucket](https://user-images.githubusercontent.com/63445819/222436537-3ce9752a-f2be-4fb4-82a7-a18f1ab765bb.png)

-Afterwards we create the tables in Redshift for our raw data and copy the data from the files of the S3 bucket into Redshift.
+Afterwards I created in Redshift one table for each csv file and copied the raw data from the S3 bucket into Redshift.
+The image below shows the COPY command for the customers data from the customer.csv file into the Redshift table brazil_ecommerce.customers
 ```
 copy brazil_ecommerce.customers from 's3://brazil-ecommerce/olist_customers.csv'
 iam_role 'arn:aws:iam::placeholder:role/placeholder'